yendo/fcs/README.md

 ## Develop

-Build the command `fcs-cli` with Go 1.21:
+Build the command `fcqs-cli` with Go 1.21:

 ``` sh
 make